eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 #### 5.1.1 Introduction

 [Topic A - Privacy Risks and Mitigations](./a-privacy-risks-and-mitigations.md) discusses surveillance risks related to presenting PIDs and attestations.
-Similar concerns are relevant for the Pseudonym functionality defined by the [WebAuthn] specification.
+Similar concerns are relevant for the Pseudonym functionality defined by the [W3C WebAuthn] specification.
 In fact, from a linkability perspective, there are only minor differences between the attestations present in the registration flow of [WebAuthn] and other attestations such as PID and (Q)EAAs.
 [Section 5.4](#54-relation-to-risk-register) discusses how this relates to the risks and threats identified in the [RiskRegister].

 The subsections below consider two different types of linkability concerns for the attestation types summarised in [Section 4.2.3](#423-pseudonym-attestation), namely Relying Party linkability and CA linkability.
-Note that the latter form of linkability is similar to what is dubbed Attestation Provider linkability in the discussion Paper for Topic A, but there is a mismatch between the use of the word "attestation" in the broader ARF framework and in [WebAuthn] and to avoid confusion a different wording is used here.
+Note that the latter form of linkability is similar to what is dubbed Attestation Provider linkability in the discussion Paper for Topic A, but there is a mismatch between the use of the word "attestation" in the broader ARF framework and in [W3C WebAuthn] and to avoid confusion a different wording is used here.

 #### 5.1.2 Relying Party Linkability

 Relying Party linkability is the ability for Relying Parties to link together multiple authentications performed by a User using a Wallet Unit.
 Note that it is inherent for the use cases that the **same** Relying Party shall be able to link together multiple presentations of a pseudonym, as it must be unique per Relying Party.
 However, **different** Relying Parties should not be able to infer any information about whether they have interacted with one or multiple Users by comparing multiple authentications using pseudonyms.

 To prevent Relying Party linkability, it is necessary to ensure that no unique (per Wallet Unit) value is presented to multiple different Relying Parties.
-Depending on the type of attestation used for registration (see [Section 4.2.3](#423-pseudonym-attestation), this may or may not be the case for [WebAuthn].
+Depending on the type of attestation used for registration (see [Section 4.2.3](#423-pseudonym-attestation), this may or may not be the case for [W3C WebAuthn].

 If *Basic Attestations* are used, where each Wallet Unit holds only one attestation key pair and corresponding certificate, the public key of this attestation key pair may be such a unique value that is presented to multiple Relying Parties.
-[WebAuthn] suggests to ensure that multiple different Authenticators hold the same attestation key pair, thereby no longer making it a unique value for correlation.
+[W3C WebAuthn] suggests to ensure that multiple different Authenticators hold the same attestation key pair, thereby no longer making it a unique value for correlation.
 However, please note that this implies letting several different Wallet Units share the same private key.
 This is against best security practices, as it implies private keys must be transferred to or from Wallet Units, which increases the risk of keys being compromised.

 If an *Attestation CA* is used to issue certificates on multiple attestation keys, the degree to which Relying Parties can correlate the different certificates can be reduced.
 However, as long as an Authenticator uses a single attestation key more than once to sign a Pseudonym, the Relying Parties can still deduce some information by correlating attestation public keys.
 This mitigation is similar to the proposals of Method B and Method C (Limited-time Attestations and Rotating-batch Attestations) from the discussion paper on topic A.